CitronBaBa/Pattern-Hawk/README.md

 # Pattern-Hawk

-**This project aims to identify digit patterns in a given string.**
+**A program to determine digit patterns like AAA for 111, ABB for 122/133/588 etc.**

+Such pattern is often used in ENS (domain name in ETH) https://godid.io/search?tab=category
-**It creates a standalone syntax to precisely describe these different digit patterns, which can then be used to check any input string for conformity.**
+To do so it creates a standalone syntax to precisely describe these different digit patterns, which can then be used to check any input string for conformity.

+**The code also demonstrates an OPP way towards typescript.**

 ## How to run it